rdkcentral/ThunderInterfaces/interfaces/doc/FireboltContentProgressAPI.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the FireboltContentProgress interface (version 1.0.0).
-It includes detailed specification about its properties provided and notifications sent.
+It includes detailed specification about its methods provided and notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity